GStreamer/gstreamer/docs/gst-validate-config.md

 The [action type](gst-validate-action-types.md) to execute, the action type must be a CONFIG action or the action type must have a `as-config` argument.
-When the `action` is specified in a parametter, a validate action is executed using the other parametters of the config as configuration for the validate scenario action.
+When the `action` is specified in a parameter, a validate action is executed using the other parameters of the config as configuration for the validate scenario action.

 #### Example: